Ae Dil Hai Mushkil: Filming

-Principal photography began in September 2015 in London with Kapoor and Sharma.
-Later that month, the team shot portions in Paris.
-In October 2015, filming continued in Vienna, Austria, where Rai joined the crew following the release of her film Jazbaa (2015).
-In March 2016, filming took place in Mandawa, Rajasthan, featuring Kapoor, Sharma, and Khan.
-The final schedule was completed in July 2016 in Mumbai.
+Principal photography began in September 2015 with Sharma and Kapoor in London.
+At the end of September, the team filmed some portions in Paris.
+In October, they began shooting in various locations in Austria, including the city of Vienna.
+Rai Bachchan joined the crew in Vienna in mid-October after the release of her film Jazbaa (2015).
+In March 2016, Kapoor, Sharma, and Khan were seen filming in Mandawa, Rajasthan.
+In July 2016, Johar tweeted a photo of Kapoor and Sharma on set in Mumbai for the last schedule.